orestbida/cookieconsent/docs/reference/configuration-reference.md

     Once the user has provided consent, this option is ignored.

     ::: tip
-    If you are able to determine the country of the current user, you can set this mode to `opt-out`, assuming that the user's country is not under the GDPR law.
+    If you are able to determine the country of the current user, you can set the mode to `opt-out` — assuming that the user's country is not under the GDPR law.
     :::

 * **Example** <br>